joomlaworks/url-normalizer/README.md

 # URL Normalizer

-Provides URL normalization (rewrite) features for migrating a Joomla site from one domain to another and/or from HTTP to HTTPS (or vice versa).
+Provides URL normalization (rewrite) features for migrating a Joomla site from one domain to another and/or for switching from HTTP to HTTPS (or vice versa).

 This system plugin for Joomla will rewrite all internal (and some common external) URLs to match your settings.

-URLs from YouTube and Vimeo (used in <iframe> embeds) will be re-written to use HTTPS.
+URLs from YouTube, Vimeo, Dailymotion, Facebook & Twitter (used in <iframe> or <script> embeds) will be re-written to use HTTPS.
+So no nagging "this site is not secure" browser messages caused by mixed internal or third-party content.

 It also features:
-- JS based redirects from HTTP to HTTPS (and vice versa) - perfect for when a Joomla site is behind CloudFlare's CDN, using Flexible SSL and served via Varnish (which supports HTTP only)
+- JS based redirects from HTTP to HTTPS (and vice versa) - perfect for when a Joomla site is behind CloudFlare's CDN, using Flexible SSL and served via Varnish (which supports HTTP only).
-- Better client-side caching header setup (with component exclusions) which can greatly assist in frontend performance, especially when Joomla is behind a caching proxy like Varnish or Nginx
+- Better client-side caching header setup (with component exclusions) which can greatly assist in frontend performance, especially when Joomla is behind a caching proxy like Varnish or Nginx.
+If you use the Joomla Page Cache plugin as well, just remember to disable client-side caching there.
+Client-side caching can been configured differently between the home page and all inner pages.
-- Custom HTTP header (X-Logged-In) transmission to assist in detecting user logins when using Joomla behind a caching proxy like Varnish or Nginx
+- Custom HTTP header (X-Logged-In) transmission to assist in detecting user logins when using Joomla behind a caching proxy like Varnish or Nginx.
-- Tidy HTML markup (the rendered output) by using the PHP Tidy library, adapted for HTML5
+- Tidy HTML markup (the rendered output) by using the PHP Tidy library, adapted for HTML5.
+This option requires that the relevant Tidy module for PHP is installed on your server.
+- Add the loading="lazy" attribute for lazy loading images in mid-2019 or later browsers.
-- Assists in "adaptive" website development (separate desktop & mobile versions) by setting a PHP constant (SITE_VIEW) to use anywhere in Joomla to distinguish a desktop from a mobile request (uses the ?m or &m URL modifier)
+- Assists in "adaptive" website development (separate desktop & mobile versions) by setting a PHP constant (SITE_VIEW) to use anywhere in Joomla to distinguish a desktop from a mobile request (uses the ?m and &m URL modifier).
-- Add the loading="lazy" attribute for lazy loading images in mid-2019 or later browsers

 ...with more features to be gradually added in the plugin.

-## COMPATIBILITY
-The plugin works with PHP 5 and PHP 7.

-It is fully compatible with Joomla versions 1.5, 2.5 & 3.x.
+URL Normalizer works beautifully with the Joomla Page Cache plugin enabled.
+Just remember to order URL Normalizer right before (above) the Joomla Page Cache plugin in the Plugin Manager.

+The plugin currently powers some of the largest Joomla sites in the world (in terms of absolute monthly visitors), so it's battle-tested.

 ## DOWNLOAD